MJ-sfo/react-intro-2/README.md

 export default Hello
 ```

-Now we'll see what we can do to make this more practical, and introduce the React concepts of `props` and `state`.
+What important piece of a component is missing here?
+A component is a consistent format for displaying varied data.
+Our `<Hello />` component doesn't currently take in and display any data!

+In React, `state` and `props` are the two mechanisms we use to pass data to a component.

+**Note**: `state` and `props` are *client side* tools that consume data from the database.
+If we want to change anything on the database, we're going to need to make HTTP requests to a server.

 ### Hello World: A Little Dynamic

-Our `Hello` component isn't too helpful.
-Let's make it more interesting.
+Let's make our Hello component more interesting.
-* Rather than simply display "Hello world", let's display a greeting to the user.
+* Rather than simply display "Hello world", let's display a greeting that addresses the user by name.
 * So the question is, how do we feed a name to our `Hello` component without hardcoding it into our render method?

 First, we pass in data wherever we are rendering our component, in this case in `src/index.js`: